DevNinja817/vending-machine/README.md

 To install the firmware, you need to compile the source code using the MPLAB X IDE and XC8 Compiler, and then flash the compiled hex file to the PIC16882F microcontroller.
 Please refer to the Microchip website for detailed instructions.

 ## Known Issues
 Please note that this version of the software is not currently building successfully due to some unresolved bugs.
-We are actively working to rectify these issues.
-Your patience is greatly appreciated.

 ## Observations and Thoughts
 Building an embedded system for a vending machine has been a valuable learning experience.
 Working with the PIC16882F microcontroller has given me insights into the design and implementation of embedded systems in a real-world application.
 While I have encountered some challenges, I'm continuously learning and improving the system.